albertosantini/hyperhtml-styleguide/README.md

 ### Common module

 The Common module is the container reference for all application specific components, that we don't want to use in another application.
 This can be things like layout, navigation and footers.
-See above how we import `CommonModule` and inject them into the Root module, this gives us a single place to import all common components for the app.
+See above how we import `common.module.js` and inject them into the Root module, this gives us a single place to import all common components for the app.

 ```js
 // common.module.js